jay-johnson/deploy-to-kubernetes/README.rst

 Install
 =======

-Here is a video showing the install process:
+Here is a video showing how to prepare the host to run a local Kubernetes cluster:

 .. raw:: html

     <a href="https://asciinema.org/a/193463?autoplay=1" target="_blank"><img src="https://asciinema.org/a/193463.png"/></a>

-Run this as root.
+Preparing the host to run Kubernetes requires run this as root

 ::